cjcarvajal/sentiment-analysis/README.md

 ## About the files used

-To train and test the model, I used an existing repository on IMDB reviews [[1]](#1), please go to the [web site](http://ai.stanford.edu/~amaas/data/sentiment/) for further information.
+To train and test the model, I use an existing repository on IMDB reviews [[1]](#1), please go to the [web site](http://ai.stanford.edu/~amaas/data/sentiment/) for further information.
 The dataset contains a column for the review text and a label column for the sentiment, being 0 a negative review and 1 a positive.

 ## Tech stack